AGI-Labs/continual_rl/README.md

 ### Creating a new Policy
-1. Duplicate the prototype_policy folder in policies/, renaming it to something distinctive to your new policy.
+1. Duplicate the prototype folder in policies/, renaming it to something distinctive to your new policy.
 2. Rename all other instances of the word "prototype" in filenames, class names, and imports in your new directory.
 3. Your X_policy_config.py file contains all configurations that will automatically be accepted as command line arguments or config file parameters, provided you follow the pattern provided (add a new instance variable, and an